Children’s Dentistry – Center, TX

 Dental sealants are a simple way to keep smiles whole and free from decay, and this fast solution can be applied as part of any dental checkup.
 We simply apply a layer of sealant to the surfaces of the teeth that are most at risk for decay, and this usually means the back teeth that have deep pits and grooves that trap bacteria more readily.
 Once a sealant is applied, it is hardened into place creating a barrier between the teeth and decay-causing bacteria.

 As teeth are formed, it’s essential that children absorb enough fluoride in tap water and their diets to help them develop strong enamel.
 Once the teeth have erupted, ingested fluoride is no longer as important as topical fluoride for the protection of patients’ smiles.
-This is why most toothpastes and mouth rinses include fluoride.
+This is why most toothpaste and mouth rinses include fluoride.
 However, for those kids who struggle with decay, topical fluoride treatments may be recommended as part of every six month checkup.
 Applied quickly, these treatments attract fortifying minerals between visits, strengthening the teeth and preventing decay.

 Did you know that over 90% of the United States population will experience a cavity over the course of their lives?
 Despite our best efforts, tooth decay can be tough to avoid, especially for younger patients who are still learning how to brush and floss.
 Thankfully, a tooth-colored filling can help repair any damage, alleviate discomfort, and get your son or daughter back to smiling as soon as possible.

 In most cases, we’ll work hard to help your child retain their primary (baby) teeth until they fall out naturally, and our goal is always to help patients keep their natural teeth for life.
 However, there are some situations where extracting a tooth is the best option for a patient’s smile.
-In these situations, we’re happy to offer tooth extraction in our practice.
+In these situations, we’re happy to offer tooth extraction in our dental office.
 Depending on the location of the tooth and how firmly embedded it is in a patient’s gums, we’ll plan the easiest and most comfortable extraction for your little one.
 We also offer oral conscious and nitrous oxide sedation to help patients relax and reduce any discomfort associated with the extraction process.
 In some cases, general anesthesia with out-patient day surgery is recommended.

 We often hear from parents who want to know more about when they can expect “baby” teeth to emerge or fall out as well as when the adult teeth can be expected to make an appearance.
 Every child is different!
 Our doctors will be happy to review the proper developmental milestones with your family and make sure that your son or daughter is on the right track towards a complete, confident smile.